leima888/graphql/README.md

 Then open http://localhost:3000/graphiql using a browser

-Then you can paste the queries (one at a time) on the left side of the page and hit the play button (cmd-return) to see the results on the right side:
+Then you can paste the queries (one at a time) on the left side of the page and hit the play button (cmd-return) to see the results on the right side.

 The main entry point of the server is server.js.
 For schema, models and resolvers, look in the data folder (schema.js, connectors.js and resolvers.js).